 Insist on Them Going to Rehab

 You should never accept an addict’s promises of cutting down on their consumption.
 Unless you see real improvement, you have to keep insisting that rehab is the only solution.
 Nobody wants to hear that their loved one is either dead or in prison.
-Find a good rehab program and accept no excuses.
+Look fro good Alcoholism Treatment Centers or a rehab program and accept no excuses.

 And don’t expect this to be easy either; chances are they will fight back.
 This is why you should consider getting close friends and family together for an intervention or work with a professional interventionist to make sure it doesn’t backfire.
 If you’ve been helping the addict in any way, whether monetarily or by sheltering them, you have to get them to agree to rehab.
 Do not give them any other way out.